 401(k) Plans

-401(k)s are available to firms of any size, and are highly adaptable.
-Employees may postpone their salary as contributions, and employers can make contributions every year.
+401(k)s are available to companies of any size, and are highly flexible.
+Employees may defer their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 Benefits of a 401(k) Plan